 When does risk become an issue?

-Despite measures to reduce risk, the risk of death or injury could rise.
+Despite measures to reduce risk, death or injury could rise.
 When risks have been confirmed, the risk can be viewed not as a risk but rather as a problem.
 Risk managers then notify project stakeholders and transfer the risk that became a problem into the issue log.

 Catastrophic losses

 Management of risks has profound monetary effects.
-If I didn’t protect my business, it won’t be more profitable for me.
+It wouldn’t be more profitable if I didn’t protect my business.
 You may have a market loss simply because your predictions did not reflect changes in the market.

 You’ll have losses if you don’t know what’s involved in growing your company.
 A failure to manage difficult situations can damage your firm further irreparably.